Brady666-777/cmpt353finalproject/README.md

 ## Acknowledgments

 - City of Vancouver for providing open data access
-- Yelp for restaurant performance data
+- Google for restaurant data and reviews
 - Statistics Canada for demographic insights
 - CMPT 353 course instructors and teaching assistants